rameshdn105/Devops-Interview-Essentials-/6. Jenkins/Jenkins.md

 -----------------------------------------------------------------------------------------------------------------------------------------
 Q. Pipeline is running and tasks are not completed, how u fix it -> We have a Release pipeline to manage our releases.
 The pipeline has stages that run an agentless job, and the job performs different tasks.
-I noticed that even though the tasks complete successfully, the job continues running until it eventually times out
+I noticed that even though the tasks complete successfully, the job continues running until it eventually times out.

 ------------------------------------------------------------------------------------------------------------------------------------------------
 Q. example of declarative pipeline with all stages involved for an web appliction?